17 Secret Recipes That Were Just Released for the First Time

-The 155-year-old company responsible for Down Under wonders like Tim Tams, Choc Ripples, and Tina Wafers has vowed to release a new secret biscuit (that’s Australian for cookie) recipe from its closely guarded vault every week that stay-at-home orders are in place in Australia.
+The 155-year-old company responsible for Down Under wonders like Tim Tams, Choc Ripples, and Tina Wafers vowed to release a new secret biscuit (that’s Australian for cookie) recipe from its closely guarded vault every week that stay-at-home orders were in place in Australia.
 Arnott’s Big Recipe Release campaign kicked off with the Monte Carlo, a cream-filled cookie sandwich, and continued with Scotch Fingers, a classic shortbread stick that requires only four fairly common ingredients.

 IKEA’s Swedish meatballs

 For many, a trip to the Swedish furniture emporium is just as much about sinking your teeth into some Swedish meatballs at the in-store cafeteria as it is about buying build-your-own bookshelves.
 That’s why, according to IKEA U.K. and Ireland country food manager Lorena Lourido, the company felt a call to provide “an almost-as-delicious alternative” to “fill a gap.”
 The exact recipe, developed in 1985 with the help of founder Ingvar Kamprad, remains a mystery.
 But IKEA gets points for creativity.
-When IKEA dropped the recipe for the balls and accompanying cream sauce (which you might be surprised to learn includes Dijon mustard and soy sauce), it was cleverly disguised as the illustrated assembly instructions that come with their products.
+When IKEA dropped the recipe for the meatballs and accompanying cream sauce (which you might be surprised to learn includes Dijon mustard and soy sauce), it was cleverly disguised as the illustrated assembly instructions that come with their products.
 Here’s hoping you don’t have any parts or screws left over at the end.

 Pret A Manger’s dark chocolate vegan cookies